Home > Firebase Connectivity Overview and Troubleshooting Guide

 For agents and admins to continue reliably using all aspects of the Messaging Hub, it’s important to ensure that your network is not blocking access to Firebase services.

-Between now and mid-September 2022, if your network is blocking access to Firebase you will experience:
+Between now and mid-November 2022, if your network is blocking access to Firebase you will experience:

 - Inability to access/view Supervisor in the Messaging Hub

-After mid-September 2022, if your network is blocking access to Firebase you will experience more significant impacts:
+After mid-November 2022, if your network is blocking access to Firebase you will experience more significant impacts:

 - Inability to access/view Supervisor in the Messaging Hub